What is Water Damage?

 Drywall Cracks

-You may have hidden water damage if you notice drywall cracks in your ceiling, walls, or subfloor.
+If you notice drywall cracks in your ceiling, walls, or subfloor, you may have hidden water damage.
 This type of crack is usually caused by excessive water pressure.

 Buckling Floor Boards

-You may have hidden damage if you see buckling floorboards, especially in areas near windows, doors, or appliances.
+If you see buckling floorboards, especially in areas near windows, doors, or appliances, you may have hidden damage.
 This is likely due to excess water seeping under the floorboards.

 Wet Floors

-You may have hidden moisture damage if you notice wet carpet or linoleum.
+If you notice wet carpet or linoleum, you may have hidden moisture damage.
 Leaks in your pipes or appliances typically cause this.

 Swollen Furniture